ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 2. That code assumes that something is `uncontended`.

 And as before, we can synthesize these into two rules:
+-->

+As you might have guessed, this is exactly what the `portable` mode is for.
+Both arguments to `fork_join2` are required to be `portable`, and we have two rules:

 > **Rule 1.** Only a `portable` value is safe to access from outside the domain
 > that created it.